-Local Government Investment Pools (LGIP).
-Shares of beneficial interest issued by a joint powers authority organized pursuant to Government Code Section 6509.7.
-To be eligible for purchase, the pool shall meet all of the following conditions: (i) must meet the requirements of California Government Code Section 53601(p), (ii) the pool must seek to maintain a stable Net Asset Value ("NAV"), and (iii) the pool must be rated at least "AAm", or its equivalent, by a NRSRO.
+To be eligible for purchase, the pool shall meet all of the following conditions:

+- 1. must meet the requirements of California Government Code Section 53601(p), - 2. the pool must seek to maintain a stable Net Asset Value ("NAV"), and - 3. the pool must be rated at least "AAm", or its equivalent, by a NRSRO. - 4.
 There is no limitation as to the percentage of the portfolio that may be invested in this category.
 However, the amount invested may not exceed the current maximum allowed by the pool.

+- f.
 Money Market Funds.
-Shares of beneficial interest issued by diversified management companies that are money market funds registered with the Securities and Exchange Commission.
-The company shall have met either of the following criteria: (A) attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs and (B) retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years of experience managing money market mutual funds with assets under management in excess of five hundred million dollars (\$500,000,000).
-A maximum of 20 percent of the portfolio may be invested in this category.
+Shares of beneficial interest issued by diversified management companies that are money market funds registered with the Securities and Exchange Commission. - The company shall have met either of the following criteria: (A) attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs and (B) retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years of experience managing money market mutual funds with assets under management in excess of five hundred million dollars (\$500,000,000). - 2.
+A maximum of 20 percent of the portfolio may be invested in this category. - g.
+Pass-Through Securities.
+Asset-Backed, Mortgage-Backed, Mortgage Pass-Through Securities, and Collateralized Mortgage Obligations limited to mortgage-backed pass-through securities issued by a US government agency or consumer receivable pass-through certificates or bonds with a final maturity not exceeding five years from the date of trade settlement.
+The securities are rated in a rating category of "AA" or its equivalent or higher by a NRSRO.
+The aggregate investment in mortgage-backed and asset-backed securities described in this section shall not exceed 20% of the portfolio with no more than 5% held in any one issuer that is not a US government agency. - h.
+Supranational Obligations.
+Medium United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
+Investments under this subdivision shall be rated in a rating category of "AA" or its equivalent or higher by a NRSRO and shall not exceed 30% of the portfolio with no more than 10% invested in any one issuer. - i.
 Repurchase Agreements.
 Repurchase agreements are to be used as short-term investments not to exceed 1 year.
-Repurchase agreements shall only be made only with counterparties that are a nationally or state-chartered bank that has or has had a significant banking relationship with the District.

-The District shall have a properly executed master repurchase agreement with each counterparty for which it enters into an agreement for repurchase agreements.
-Collateral of at least 102 percent of market value of principal and accrued interest is required.
-For any repurchase agreement with a term of more than one day, the value of the underlying securities must be reviewed on an on-going basis according to market conditions.
-Market value must be calculated each time there is a substitution of collateral.
-Collateral is limited to obligations of the United States government and its agencies.
-Collateral must be delivered to the District's custodian bank or handled under a properly executed master repurchase agreement.
-The District, or its trustee, shall have a perfected first security interest in all collateral.
+Repurchase agreements shall only be made only with counterparties that are a nationally or state-chartered bank that has or has had a significant banking relationship with the District. - 1.
+The District shall have a properly executed master repurchase agreement with each counterparty for which it enters into an agreement for repurchase agreements. - Collateral of at least 102 percent of market value of principal and accrued interest is required. - For any repurchase agreement with a term of more than one day, the value of the underlying securities must be reviewed on an on-going basis according to market conditions. - Market value must be calculated each time there is a substitution of collateral. - 5.
+Collateral is limited to obligations of the United States government and its agencies. - Collateral must be delivered to the District's custodian bank or handled under a properly executed master repurchase agreement. - 7.
+The District, or its trustee, shall have a perfected first security interest in all collateral. - 8.
 A maximum of 10 percent of the portfolio may be invested in this category.

-9.0 PROHIBITED INVESTMENTS

-Section 53601.6 of the Government Code lists the investments that are prohibited.
-Prohibited investments shall include, but are not limited to, equity securities, inverse floaters, range notes, interest-only strips that are derived from a pool of mortgages, or any investment that could result in zero interest earned if held to maturity.
-The purchase of any investment permitted by the Government Code, but not listed as an authorized investment in section 7.0 of this Policy is prohibited without the prior approval of the Board.

-10.0 REVIEW OF INVESTMENT PORTFOLIO

-The securities held by the District must be in compliance with Section 8.0 Authorized and Suitable Investments at the time of purchase.
-Because some securities may not comply with Section 8.0 Authorized and Suitable Investments subsequent to the date of purchase, the Director of Finance and Administrative Services or their designee shall at least annually review the portfolio to identify those securities that do not comply.
-The Director of Finance and Administrative Services or their designee shall establish procedures to report to the Board, should one exist, major and critical incidences of noncompliance identified through the review of the portfolio.

-PPM TITLE ISSUE REVISION

-NUMBER DATE DATE

-III-9 INVESTMENT POLICY April 28, December

-2011 13, 2017

-11.0 INVESTMENT POOLS/MUTUAL FUNDS DUE DILIGENCE
+5045.9 Prohibited Investments.